mwhite05/mum/README.md

 Is it time to update to a new branch/tag/hash?
 Well you could manually modify the `mumi.json` file but as of 0.2.7-alpha you can run `mum update <commitish>`.
 Alternately run `mum update "#<commitish>"`.

+You can modify the `mumi.json` file with an "overrides" object as well.
+This overrides object allows you to apply custom modifications to a dependency's definition without having to directly commit a change to the repository's `mum.json` file.
+See the *Overrides Example* at the bottom of this page for details on how to set this up.

 If you need to run a clean update and provide a new commit-ish then run: `mum update <commitish> -c` or `mum update "#<commitish>" -c`

 If you want to debug your installer scripts and processes, `mum update -S` is a handy command that skips all file copy, checkout, and clone operations that otherwise would have taken place.
 This allows you to modify your scripts without committing them for the purpose of testing and debugging.